azzaxp/digitaljamath/README.md

 # DigitalJamath

-**Project Mizan** is an open-source, production-grade SaaS ERP for Indian Masjids, designed with strict compliance (FCRA, 80G) and community trust in mind.
+**DigitalJamath** is an open-source, production-grade SaaS ERP for Indian Masjids, designed with strict compliance (FCRA, 80G) and community trust in mind.

 ## Tech Stack
 - **Backend**: Django 5.x, DRF